underpostnet/engine/src/client/public/cyberia-docs/ENTITY-PROFILE.md

 Other living entities carry `level` and `effectiveStats`. `statsSum` is an uncapped display summary.
 The overhead HUD and the Stats tab display the server values.
 XP and level never belong to `data.stats`.

-See [Stats and progression](STATS-PROGRESSION.md) for curves, limits, and the API contract.

 ---

 ## Entity Status Indicator (ESI)